 The ACA imposes the most significant reporting obligations since the introduction of Form W-2 in 1943.
-In fact, the new reporting obligations are similar to Form W-2 in that there are forms that must be issued to individual employees, and a "transmittal" form that is sent to the IRS along with copies of all the forms issued to employees.
+Reporting obligations are similar to Form W-2 in that there are forms that must be issued to individual employees and a transmittal form that is sent to the IRS along with copies of all the forms issued to employees.
 And, as with Form W-2, the IRS can assess penalties for failure to comply with the new reporting obligations.
 Because of the similarities of the new reporting requirements to Form W-2, some are calling them "Health Care W-2s."
 Of course, the analogy is not perfect.
 The W-2 form reports compensation and tax withholding, while the new forms report health insurance information.
-The reporting requirements consist of the following forms:
+The reporting requirements consist of the following:

-Providers of minimum essential coverage are required to file Forms 1094-B and 1095-B. These forms are used to report certain information to the IRS and to employees about individuals who are covered by minimum essential coverage and therefore aren't liable for the individual shared responsibility payment penalty.
-These forms must be filed by February 28, 2022 (March 31, 2022 if filed electronically).
-Applicable Large Employers, generally employers with 50 or more full-time employees (including full-time equivalent employees) in the previous year, must file one or more Forms 1094-C (including a Form 1094-C designated as the Authoritative Transmittal) whether or not multiple Forms 1094-C are filed.
-These employers also must file a Form 1095-C for each employee who was a full-time employee of the employer for any month of the calendar year.
-Generally, the employer is required to furnish a copy of Form 1095-C (or a substitute form) to the employee.
-These forms must be furnished to employees by January 31, 2022 and filed by February 28, 2022 (March 31, 2022 if filed electronically).
-The information reported on Forms 1094-C and 1095-C is used to determine whether an employer shared responsibility provisions of the ACA (the "employer mandate: or "play or pay" provisions).
+Providers of minimum essential overage are required to file Forms 1094-B and 1095-B. These forms are used to report certain information to the IRS and to employees about individuals who are covered by minimum essential coverage.
+These forms must be filed by February 28, 2023 (March 31, 2023, if filed electronically).

+Applicable Large Employers, generally employers with 50 or more full-time employees (including full-time equivalent employees) in the previous year must file one or more Forms 1094-C (including a Form 1094-C designated as the Authoritative Transmittal, whether or not filing multiple Forms 1094-C) and must file a Form 1095-C for each employee who was a full-time employee of the employer for any month of the calendar year.
+Generally, the employer is required to furnish a copy of Form 1095-C (or substitute form) to the employee.
+These forms must be furnished to employees by January 31, 2023 (also under the automatic extension previously discussed to March 2, 2023), and applied by February 28, 2023 (March 31, 2023, if filed electronically).
+The information reported on Forms 1094-C and 1095-C is used to determine whether an employer owes a payment under the employer shared responsibility provisions of the ACA (the employer mandate provision).